lunatech-labs/play2-ubuntu-package/README.md

     import com.lunatech.play.ubuntupackage.UbuntuPackagePlugin._

+Then, add the `ubuntuPackageSettings` to your project:

+    settings(ubuntuPackageSettings:_*).settings( // your other settings

 Now, there are various TaskKeys you can set from `UbuntuPackageKeys`.
 Only one is required, `maintainer`:

     UbuntuPackageKeys.maintainer := "Erik Bakker <erik@lunatech.com>"